-Recently, we’ve been hearing more executives talk about “watching and waiting” for conditions toreturn to normal as a strategy for navigating the unpredictable business environment.
+Recently, we’ve been hearing more executives talk about “watching and waiting” for conditions to return to normal as a strategy for navigating the unpredictable business environment, rather than looking to create new opportunities.
 However, since combinations of big and little changes in technology, workforce demographics, customer needs, and legislation are happening every day, waiting for things to return to the way they were at an earlier time often leads to bigger problems and missed opportunities.

 In fact, “business as unusual” is the new normal, and whole industries are changing in response to a series of unprecedented demands and issues in the business environment.
 While we can’t always control circumstances and events, there are things we can do to minimize problems and leverage new opportunities for growth and profitability.

 Changes in the economy may sensitize your customers to the value of what they spend their money on, where they spend it, and when they spend it.
 But – they are spending money.
 Three things you can do to create new value for current customers include:

 - Adapt products and services to meet customers’ new needs.
 For example, IBM, a company that traditionally made computer equipment, started offering more services so their customers could more effectively and efficiently use the hardware they already owned.
 (Example: services include consulting, training, and coaching in addition to different levels of hotline and field service support).
 As a result, the company has rebounded from it’s slump of a few years ago, and has posted steady gains in revenue and profit, even during the recent economic downturn.

 - Demonstrate how the same products/services can address new needs: Customers will continue to buy the same products and services at premium prices are – even in a down economy – provided that customers recognize how the value of the product/service meets their most important objective at this time.
 (Example: If buyers can’t justify buying a luxury car for “fun,” they may still justify it for business reasons, performance, safety, security and other “practical” reasons).